Best Water for Brewing Tea and Coffee You Should Try

 The Water Used Affects Your Tea or Coffee

-Tea and coffee is comprised of around 98% water so it's a good idea that any undesirable flavors and impurities that may be hiding in your tap water will affect the final flavor.
+Tea and coffee comprise around 98% water, so it's a good idea that any undesirable flavors and impurities hiding in your tap water will affect the final flavor.
 So, yes, it does affect.

-The following time that you end up in a signature coffee or tea house you may see that they have a lovely considerable water filtration system set up.
+When you end up in a signature coffee or tea house, you may see they have a considerable water filtration system.
 That is there so they can handle what's winding up in your cup.

-Making the ideal brew may seem like one of the dim expressions however it's entirely logical.
-Assuming you know what's in your water, you ought to have the option to recognize what it is that is changing the flavor.
+Making the ideal brew may seem like a dim expression; however, it's entirely logical.
+Assuming you know what's in your water, you ought to be able to recognize what is changing the flavor.

 A simple test is whether you like the flavor of the water straight out of the tap.
 You taste with your noses just as your tongues.
-If the water doesn't smell or taste incredible to begin with, your tea or coffee will not have the option to mask the taste.
+If the water doesn't smell or taste incredible, your tea or coffee will not have the option to mask the taste.

 What is in the water that’s ruining your tea?